MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch6.2" class="n"></a> 6.2 Advantages of TD Prediction Models

 > TD methods learn their estimates in part on the basis of other estimates.
-They learn a guess from a guess—they _bootstrap_.
+They learn a guess from a guess — they _bootstrap_.

 Advantages of TD methods over DP and MC methods include: